Description

 'The Sharpe ratio is the measure of risk-adjusted return of a financial portfolio.
 Sharpe ratio is a measure of excess portfolio return over the risk-free rate relative to its standard deviation.
 Normally, the 90-day Treasury bill rate is taken as the proxy for risk-free rate.
 A portfolio with a higher Sharpe ratio is considered superior relative to its peers.
 The measure was named after William F Sharpe, a Nobel laureate and professor of finance, emeritus at Stanford University.'

-• Looking at the risk / return profile (Sharpe) of 1 in the last 5 years of GSRS Unhedged Sub-strategy, we see it is relatively larger, thus better in comparison to the benchmark SPY (0.6)
+• Looking at the ratio of return and volatility (Sharpe) of 0.86 in the last 5 years of GSRS Unhedged Sub-strategy, we see it is relatively larger, thus better in comparison to the benchmark SPY (0.56)

-• Compared with SPY (0.4) in the period of the last 3 years, the Sharpe Ratio of 0.02 is smaller, thus worse.
+• Compared with SPY (0.45) in the period of the last 3 years, the ratio of return and volatility (Sharpe) of 0.03 is smaller, thus worse.

 Sortino:

-• The excess return divided by the downside deviation over 5 years of GSRS Unhedged Sub-strategy is 1.41, which is larger, thus better compared to the benchmark SPY (0.84) in the same period.
+• Looking at the excess return divided by the downside deviation of 1.2 in the last 5 years of GSRS Unhedged Sub-strategy, we see it is relatively larger, thus better in comparison to the benchmark SPY (0.78)

 Ulcer: